September Song

 "September Song" is an American standard popular song composed by Kurt Weill with lyrics by Maxwell Anderson.
 It was introduced by Walter Huston in the 1938 Broadway musical production Knickerbocker Holiday.
 The song has been recorded by numerous singers and instrumentalists.

 Origins

-The song originated from Walter Huston's request that he should have one solo song in Knickerbocker Holiday if he was to play the role of the aged governor of New Netherland, Peter Stuyvesant.
+The song originated from Walter Huston's request that he should have one solo song in Knickerbocker Holiday if he were to play the role of the aged governor of New Netherland, Peter Stuyvesant.
 Anderson and Weill wrote the song in a couple of hours for Huston's gruff voice and limited vocal range.

 Knickerbocker Holiday was roughly based on Washington Irving's Knickerbocker's History of New York set in New Amsterdam in 1647.
 It is a political allegory criticizing the policies of the New Deal through the portrayal of a semi–fascist government of New Amsterdam, with a corrupt governor and councilmen.
 It also involves a love triangle with a young woman forced to marry the governor Peter Stuyvesant while loving another.
 The musical closed in April 1939 after a six-month run.